-A 12 month year old bass gets a v´new life in a new trussrod that actually work, reinforced neck, and a brand new fretboard with glue set titanium alloy frets.
+A 12 month year old bass gets a new life with a new trussrod that actually work, reinforced neck, and a brand new fretboard with glue set titanium alloy frets.
 From good to excellence in one week.

 Here is the culprit.
 A compression truss rod that had glue on the threads from manufacturing where the truss had simply stuck and couldn´t be adjusted anymore.
 What happens is that the truss breaks instead.
 How this bass got through QC just amazes me.

 Here´s the other end (headstock end) where the threads were contaminated with glue.
 No, drenched with glue…

 Here is the middle stage of neck routing.
 This is where you can see how exact the neck is made.
 Or not.
 Here´s both fretboard and neck.

 People clearly underestimates the importance of the neck construction.
 I could chip off bits of the fretboard with my nails.
 As seen in the picture.

 As seen from the body end.
 In process with glueing in rods of purple heart to reinforce the neck.

 After the reinforcements are glued in, there´s a two day wait for the neck to stabilise before doing the final planing of the neck.
 Done properly, the end result will be +/- 0,0 mm perfect.
 What this does is that you´ll have no problems adjusting the bass to a very low action without buzz and adjusting with our two way trusses will allow perfect adjustment along the entire neck length.

 Purpleheart reinforcements in place and neck planed to perfection.
 Next is trussrod routing.
 Our rods are completely boxed in and maintenance free for a lifetime or two.